-So if being geographically apart is something that is inevitable for the two of you, there is no need to fret or despair.
-You can make the use of technology and communicate with each other to keep the relationship on track.
-Here are some more ideas to use technology for your long distance love:
+So if being geographically apart is inevitable for the two of you, there is no need to fret or despair.
+You can make use of technology and communicate with each other to keep the relationship on track.
+Here are some more ideas to use technology for your long-distance love:

 Use communication apps to send voice notes to each other